kablamo/dotfiles/README.md

 Limited Scope
 -------------

-My dotfiles does not do and will not do OS package installs.
+My dotfiles script does not do and will not ever do OS package installs.
 I manage those with [puppet](https://github.com/kablamo/puppet).
 I should probably manage my dotfiles with puppet too.
 So far my excuse is puppet is not always available on all systems that I use.